-And with two-factor authentication, you can be twice as confident that your users are who they claim to be.
+And with multi-factor authentication, you can be twice as confident that your users are who they claim to be.

 Customers and partners want some of the same things that employees do.

-- They want to access your Salesforce org or community to collaborate, get answers, and do business.
+- They want to access your Salesforce org or Experience Cloud site to collaborate, get answers, and do business.

 - They don’t want to log in over and over again anytime they want to access other outside services.